 - Precision bearing system and noiseless wheel-driven slide to help you work out in sheer tranquility.

-- Plenty of resistance options with 3 pairs of color-coded varied-resistance springs and a quick-change system to help you transition through positions and exercises effortlessly.
+- Plenty of resistance options with 3 pairs of color-coded varied-resistance heavy springs and a quick-change system to help you transition through spring strengths, positions and exercises effortlessly.

 - Lots of adjustability features like customizable shoulder straps to help accommodate just about any reformer exercise you can think of.

-- Double-stage springs with a 4-position control bar to increase strength and offer a wholesome helping of stability.
+- Double-stage springs with a 4-position control bar to increase spring strengths and offer a wholesome helping of stability.

-- Stackable platform with nifty transport wheels built-in for ease of movement.
+- Stackable platform with nifty transport wheels built-in to make it easy to move around your home gym for people with small spaces.

 - Manageable floor-space footprint of 100 inches long and 30 inches wide.